killswitch99/swapi/README.md

 • Provide public GitHub repo to source code
 • Use SCSS for styling
 • Use Flexbox or CSS grid for layouts - avoid Bootstrap etc
-• Host the finished project on Vercel or similar